tqv24/tqv24.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Master's student in Machine Learning and Data Science at Northwestern University (expected graduation: December 2025) and a Visiting Student Researcher at Stanford's Trustworthy AI Research Lab, working with Professor Sanmi Koyejo.
+I am a Master's student in Machine Learning and Data Science at Northwestern University and a Visiting Student Researcher at Stanford's Trustworthy AI Research Lab, working with Professor Sanmi Koyejo.

 My research focuses on developing **trustworthy and reliable large language models**, with particular interests in:
 - Fine-grained evaluation frameworks for identifying strengths and limitations of LLMs